-Reliable lubrication at –28 °C with no unplanned stoppages.
+Reliable bearing lubrication in –28 °C spiral chiller zones with no unplanned stoppages

 Eliminating frozen bearings in spiral chillers